Are electric vehicles really better for the environment?

 Yes.
 In Australia, our electricity grid is currently heavily reliant on coal for generation.
 Despite this, driving a BEV off the current grid is still much less polluting than driving an ICE vehicle.

-According to modelling by the NRMA and PwC Australia, an average new ICE vehicle emits around 185 gCO2/km compared to an average new BEV which emits around 98 gCO2/km if charged via the grid.
-As renewable energy represents an increasing proportion of the electricity mix and battery capacity improves, BEV emissions are estimated to fall to 58 gCO2/km.
+As the data used in the chart above shows, an average new small petrol 247 gCO2/km over its lifetime compared to an average new small electric which emits around 100 gCO2/km if charged via the grid.
+As renewable energy represents an increasing proportion of the electricity mix and battery capacity improves, average BEV emissions will fall even further.

 Do electric cars pollute the air?

-No. Unlike ICE vehicles that emit a range of particulates, contaminants, gases and a lot of heat as a result of the combustion process, at a vehicle level, BEVs only emit a little heat.
+No. Unlike ICE vehicles that emit a range of particulates, contaminants, gases and a lot of heat as a result of the combustion process, BEVs only emit a little heat.
+There are no tailpipe emissions or pollution.
+Zip.
+Zero!

-However, as with all cars, they use the same compounds in their tyres and brake pads and these will expel some particles into the environment through normal wear and tear.
+However, as with all cars, they use the same compounds in their tyres and these will expel some particles into the environment through normal wear and tear.
+The same goes for brake pads, although because BEVs have regenerative braking, brake pads generally last longer too.

 Are EVs worse to make than cars?